RobertMyles/sweet_R_tricks/README.md

 This code loads as many packages as you put in `packages`.
 They need to be installed first, of course\!

+You can of course do something similar with installing packages, for example `lapply(pkgs, install.packages)`, where pkgs is a character vector of package names.

 ### Saving and re-installing old packages on a new version of R